antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ### Examples

-Here is an example of using Raku to generate code for one my SMR packages:
+Here is an example of using Raku to generate code for one of my SMR packages:

 ```shell
 dsl-translation -t=Python "